Gargtanisha11/live-chat-app/README.md

   and map it with  time stamp ✅
 )

+# 24 august - 30 august
+- implement the api for send the message ✅
+- implement the api for creating chat ( make an input box to search for searching the user find username or email id ✅ create searchUser function  at backend in user controller ✅ it have a list of the user with create chat button on click  open chat room  with that user
+  )
+- implement websocket at backend (
+    send message
+    delete message
+    delete chat

+)

 # error solution
 1. getting error while getto=ing the userdetails beacause not passed the withcredential  parameter in third argument